Starting a New Project

 Tip: Adding the same field over and over again?

-Add it as default!
-Choose Daylite > Preferences and select Defaults.
-Click Projects and add the fields you want to always to see.
+Choose Daylite > Preferences and select Default Values.
+Click Projects and add the fields you want to always see.

 Once you have the basics down, it is time to classify the Project.
 Classifying your Projects is where Daylite sets itself apart.
 With Categories and Keywords, you can sort, filter, and segment your projects to learn what kinds of projects you are managing the most, and determine how to increase your productivity.
 With Roles you can quickly identify who on your team is responsible for what, and who you should speaking with at a company.

 - A category is the top-level classification.
 A Project has only one category, so think about how you want to organize your Projects.

 Here are a few examples of how you can categorize your Projects: